GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 ### Migrating from the Legacy Report Check API

 Some fields are coded differently in this API.
-In most cases, we have provided both the old and new fields.
+In most cases, we have provided both the abbreviated and full text fields.

-However, we have not yet made culet and girdle short codes available via the API.

 Example: